Akash-Kumar-Sinha/Aks_ide/README.md

 ### 🧑‍💻 3.
 Embedded Code Editor

 - Rich text/code editing with **Monaco Editor** or **CodeMirror**.
-- Syntax highlighting, IntelliSense (planned), and linting.
 - Save files that are instantly accessible from the terminal.
 - Compile or run code directly within the IDE interface.

 ### 🤖 4.
 AI Assistant via MCP Server

 - Integration with AI models to:
   - Auto-complete shell commands and code.
-  - Debug terminal errors.
+  - Debug terminal errors.(For Debug Mode, enable search engine to find the bug and resolve it itself.)
   - Explain terminal output or error logs.
   - Suggest optimizations or fixes.